Lewis-Matt/database-exercises/notes/jsp.md

 Syntax:

     <c:forEach items="${collection}" var="element"></c:forEach>
 We use the items attribute to specify the variable that contains the collection we are iterating over.
 The var attribute's value defines a variable that we can use inside the tag to refer to each item in the collection.
+With MVC, this collection will be defined in the Controller (Servlet).
 Example:

     <% request.setAttribute("numbers", new int[]{1, 2, 3, 4, 5, 6, 7}); %>